paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] **└─** `main.h`

 ^
-`Makefile`: a template to automatically build a C executable including Cure's libraries.
+`Makefile`: a template to automatically build a C executable.
 We'll leave this for now, but get back to it later on.

 ---